 The testimonial makes clear that the rapper does not see himself as a shining example of how to live life right.
 Quite the opposite, the audience is told not to do the same mistakes and "end up" like him.
 While Chain Gang members thus do not present themselves to the audience as models to follow, they never the less claim a particular knowledge and authority.
 To claim this particular speaker position, faults and failures are not hindrances but a conditio sine qua non, as it gave Chain Gang members firsthand experience of the hardships they sing about.
 Never the less, failure alone would obviously not suffice to claim an authoritative speaker position and here, rap comes into play.
 When life was miserable, Lazkopat recounts, he found rap.
 And he goes on to say:

-With rap I want to put my life into Mit Rap möchte ich mein Leben für euch text for you.
-And show you what goes texten.
-Und zeigen was in meinem Block so on in my block. läuft. ("My life") ("Mein Leben")
+With rap I want to put my life into text for you.
+And show you what goes on in my block.

+("My life")